Anne Applebaum Director of the Transitions Forum

 Edo Omic Research Analyst

-Edo Omic is a Research Analyst in the Prosperity Studies Team.
+Edo Omic is a Research Analyst in the Prosperity Index team.
 He contributes to the production of the Legatum Prosperity Index™.
 Edo conducts research and analysis on the various economic, political, and societal determinants of a country's prosperity.
 His research and academic interests are in international political economy, global economics, and development studies.
 Before joining the Legatum Institute, Edo worked as an economic consultant for BP, helping to determine the economic impact of the 2010 Deepwater Horizon oil spill.
 He has also worked as an intern for the Community Agroecology Network, where he aided in the effort to promote international sustainability and conservation farming practices.
 Edo holds a Master’s degree in Economics from the University of Bristol and a Bachelor’s degree in Global Economics from the University of California at Santa Cruz.

 Giulia Greco Research Fellow – Wellbeing Studies